GreedyGame/Andorid-Native-Plugin/README.md

 **Methods**

 ##### `public void init(String []Units, FETCH_TYPE)`
-Lookup for new native campaign from server.
+Lookup for an active campaign from the server.

-* GameId - Unique game profile id from panel.greedygame.com
+* **GameId** - Unique game profile id from panel.greedygame.com
-* Units - List of relative path of assets used in games.
+* **Units** - List of relative path of assets used in games.
-    Also register unit id can be used
+    Also, register unit id can be used
+* **FetchType** - enum in values:
-* FETCH_TYPE - it can be FETCH_TYPE.DOWNLOAD_BY_PATH or FETCH_TYPE.DOWNLOAD_BY_ID, to fetch units by relative path or u_id
+	* FetchType.DOWNLOAD_BY_PATH  to fetch with relative path
+	* FetchType.DOWNLOAD_BY_ID to fetch with unit_id

-##### `public String activeTheme()`
+##### `public String activeCampaign()`
-Return Theme id of currently active and running theme
+Return campaign id of currently active and running campaign on device.

 ##### `public String getActivePath()`
- Return path of folder, where assets of activeTheme is stored.
+ Return path of folder, where assets of activeCampaign is stored.

 ----